nasadov/carbon-aware-orchestrator/README.md

 ### Carbon-Aware algorithm

 This algorithm optimizes workload placement based on carbon emissions.
-It comes with implementations in golang and python.

 The client (`pkg/silly/client-go`) sends the cluster status and expects back:
 * Placements
     * one placement for each microservice in status TO_DEPLOY
          * scores for this microservice for each node
          * time to schedule for this microservice

 ## Carbon-Aware Data Model